googleapis/google-cloud-node/packages/error-reporting/README.md

   // defaults to 2 (warnings)
   logLevel: 2,
   // determines whether or not unhandled rejections are reported to the
-  // error-reporting console.
-The default value of this property is true.
+  // error-reporting console
-  reportUnhandledRejections: false,
+  reportUnhandledRejections: true,
   serviceContext: {
       service: 'my-service',
       version: 'my-service-version'